aoffer123/HabitTracker/README.md

 ### `npm run jest-w`

-While in the src directory you can run:
+To run the front end While in the src directory you can run:
 ### `npm install`

 Finally in the main project directory you can run: